adda-team/adda/win32/readme.txt

         /     ##      #/ /       ####     /       ####   /     ##      #/
         #                #                #              #
          ##               ##               ##             ##

-                                Maxim A. Yurkin

-                 Institute of Chemical Kinetics and Combustion,
-               Siberian Branch of the Russian Academy of Sciences, Institutskaya 3, Novosibirsk, 630090, Russia,
-                    tel: +7-383-333-3240, fax: +7-383-334-2350

-                               Alfons G. Hoekstra

-               Faculty of Science, Section Computational Science,
-                       of the University of Amsterdam,
-              Kruislaan 403, 1098 SJ, Amsterdam, The Netherlands,
-                   tel: +31-20-525-7530, fax: +31-20-525-7490

-                           email: adda@science.uva.nl

-                       $Date::                            $

-                Copyright (C) 2006-2008 University of Amsterdam
-        This software package is covered by the GNU General Public License.

                             WINDOWS 32 EXECUTABLES